 Municipal Bank Feasibility Task Force

-Treasurer José Cisneros is convening a Municipal Bank Feasibility Task Force as recommended by the Board of Supervisors (via Resolution 152-17) to identify and pursue opportunities to extend access to credit for small businesses, provide banking services to the cannabis industry, expand capital for affordable housing, and research the viability and advisability of a municipal bank.
+The Municipal Bank Feasibility Task Force is researching the viability and advisability of a municipal bank as well as other opportunities to leverage the city’s banking and investment practices to promote community goals.
+The formation of the Task Force was recommended by the Board of Supervisors to identify and pursue opportunities to extend access to credit for small businesses, provide banking services to the cannabis industry and expand capital for affordable housing.

 John Avalos, Coordinator, National Union of Healthcare Workers – Former Supervisor John Avalos served two terms as District 11 Supervisor, where he chaired the Budget and Finance Committee and the SF County Transportation Commission.
 As a Supervisor, he sought to make government efficient and expand funding for affordable housing and vital programs like childcare.
 Prior to serving as a Supervisor, he worked as a legislative aide, community organizer and union organizer.